Thermodynamic topology optimization for hardening materials: Introduction

-Unfortunately, the strategy of considering physical material models usually renders such optimization rather time-consuming: due to the local path-dependence, the physical loading process needs to be discretized with several time steps each of \re{which} demands the solution of the physical finite element problem.
-The nested finite element simulations for the physical process and the topology optimization problem \re{demand} a remarkably higher amount of computation time.
-To compensate this drawback, several strategies can be found which aim to directly include plasticity into the optimization process: one approach is to couple an elastic model with local stress constraint as mentioned \eg{} by \cite{Duysinx1998Topology,Duysinx1999Topology,Bruggi2012Topology,Luo2012Topology}.
-Another idea by Amir \cite{Amir2016StressConstrained} is to define a single global stress constraint within the formulation of optimization problem to bypass the local calculation for each material point.
-Bruns \etal{} \cite{bruns2002numerical} propose to constrain the load-displacement by limit points in case of damage.
-Another way is to account for the nonlinear material behavior on a second, microscopic scale by developing a new model reduction technique which is proposed by Fritzen \etal{} \cite{Fritzen2016Topology} and extended by Xia \etal{} \cite{Xia2017Evolutionary}.
+Unfortunately, the strategy of considering physical material models usually renders such optimization rather time-consuming: due to the local path-dependence, the physical loading process needs to be discretized with several time steps each of which demands the solution of the physical finite element problem.
+The nested finite element simulations for the physical process and the topology optimization problem demand a remarkably higher amount of computation time.
+To compensate this drawback, several strategies can be found which aim to directly include plasticity or selected elasto-plastic characteristics into the optimization process.
+One possibility is to make use of an elastic model with local stress constraint as mentioned, \eg{}, by \cite{Duysinx1998Topology,Duysinx1999Topology,Bruggi2012Topology,Luo2012Topology}.
+The definition of stress constraints ensures mechanical strength for high loading and they are similar to the yield stress according to ideal plasticity.
+Another idea by Amir \cite{Amir2016StressConstrained} is to define a single global stress constraint within the formulation of the optimization problem to bypass the local calculation for each material point.
+Another way is to account for the non-linear material behavior on a second, microscopic scale by developing a new model reduction technique which is proposed by Fritzen \etal{} \cite{Fritzen2016Topology}.
+The optimization on the macroscopic scale is extended by Xia \etal{} \cite{Xia2017Evolutionary} for greater robustness by means of damping.
 A special characteristic of this approach is the use of an evolutionary optimization method on the macroscopic scale.
-Furthermore, surrogate models have been developed which avoid the need of solving physical finite element problems.
-Zhao~et~al.~\cite{Zhao2019Material,Zhao2020Topology}, for instance, developed a surrogate model as a fictitious non-linear elastic material model which asymptotically approximates a perfect elasto-plastic behavior.
+The deformation theory of plasticity by Hencky \cite{Hencky1924ZurTheorie,Duester2001ThePVersion} shows the possibility of modelling a perfect plastic material behavior without path-dependence.
+The stress/strain relation is modeled by a non-linear algebraic equation under usage of real material parameters.
+Updating the material state has very low computational cost and only one finite element simulation is needed due to the path-independence.
+Hencky plasticity is modeled on assumptions that make this model only reasonable under certain conditions, \eg{}, monotonic loading up to a damage threshold.
+This requirement is fulfilled in optimization such that Hencky plasticity can be used, for instance, for shape optimization, cf. \cite{Maury2018ElastPlastic}.
+There exist approaches for extending Hencky plasticity for hardening material behavior \cite{Hencky1933TheNewTheory}.
+Unfortunately, these early ideas lack consistent physical reasoning, \eg{}, the introduced parameters are not measurable.
+Furthermore, models have been developed which avoid the need of solving a physical tensor-valued evolution equation for the microstructural material behavior.
+One approach is to make use of power law models, \eg{}, by Ramberg and Osgood \cite{RambergOsgood1943Description} who fit a 1D stress/strain curve by three parameters which are not directly related to real material parameters.
+Unfortunately, the calculation of the Ramberg-Osgood parameters is a rather intricate task.
+The update of the material state on the 1D von Mises stress/strain relationship level results in a scalar-valued updated von Mises stress.
+Accordingly, this scalar-valued von Mises stress needs to be further processed to recover a 3D tensor-valued stresses and the corresponding tensor-valued plastic strains.
+The Ramberg-Osgood material law is, \eg{}, used for topology optimization with large deformations in \cite{Huang2008Topology}.
+In addition, \eg{}, Zhao~et~al.~\cite{Zhao2019Material,Zhao2020Topology} developed a surrogate model as a fictitious non-linear elastic material model which asymptotically approximates a perfect elasto-plastic behavior.
 They accounted for the von Mises criterion in \cite{Zhao2019Material} and also developed an approach valid for the Drucker-Prager criterion in \cite{Zhao2020Topology}.
 Due to the absent path-dependence, the computation of the sensitivity is straight forward and only one finite element analysis needs to be computed for each iteration step.
-Therefore, this approach has \re{a remarkable} disadvantage that the resulting stress/strain curve matches the similar classical elasto-plastic curve even at a material point level only at the limit points.
-Furthermore, there is no possibility to compute the plastic strain tensor which serve as thermodynamic state variable.
+Therefore, this approach has a remarkable disadvantage that the resulting stress/strain curve matches the similar classic elasto-plastic curve, even at a material point level only at the limit points.
+Furthermore, there is no possibility to compute the plastic strain tensor which serves as thermodynamic state variable.